ismailpalalii/SpacexFan/README.md

 The project used Snapkit for the programmatic UI, KingFisher to retrieve images, URLSession to request API and Core Data to save information.
 The MVVM model was applied.

-The favorite button status on the detail page and the slider image on the favorite rocket page, which are among the project requirements, could not be completed.

 <p align="right">(<a href="#top">back to top</a>)</p>